vuejs/vue-loader/docs/en/configurations/pre-processors.md

 #### sass-loader caveat

 Contrary to what its name indicates, [*sass*-loader](https://github.com/jtangelder/sass-loader) parses *SCSS* syntax by default.
-If you actually want to use the indented *SASS* syntax, you have to configure vuel-loader's options for sass-loader accordingly.
+If you actually want to use the indented *SASS* syntax, you have to configure vue-loader's options for sass-loader accordingly.

 ```javascript
 {